Can we afford not to be giving back?

 2. Expand Employee Education

 Community outreach makes better employees.
 Every company wants its employees to grow with the company and gain more experience.
 Community involvement programs help employees grow and perform better in their jobs.
 Those employees who participate in our JA or VITA programs receive great financial educations to help them, too.
 And, they also help people in the community.
-They gain a greater understanding of financial principles, and as a Bank, that’s exactly what we want.
+They gain a greater understanding of financial principles, and as an organisation, that’s exactly what we want.

 3. Develop a Better Reputation